ibrahimmkhalid/ultralytics/docs/en/integrations/weights-biases.md

 !!! tip "Enable or Disable Weights & Biases"

-    If you want to enable or disable Weights & Biases logging in Ultralytics, you can use the `yolo settings` command.
+    If you want to enable or disable Weights & Biases logging in SFDT_Ibrahim, you can use the `yolo settings` command.
 By default, Weights & Biases logging is disabled.

     === "CLI"